Process

 Frequently Asked Questions

-Self-serve or “user-initiated” forms are hosted on a website for users to access and complete in Acrobat.
+Self-serve or “user-initiated” forms are hosted on a website for users to complete in Acrobat or Reader.

-The same form must be emailed to users throughout the entire process.
-All users should collaborate on the same form.
+The SAME form must be emailed to recipients throughout the entire process.

 How can Adobe Sign forms be used?